Georgia Probate & Estate Administration

 To offer legal guidance on Georgia probate issues, the team at Fennell, Briasco & Associates™ is here to help.
 For thousands of Georgia families, turning to a probate lawyer is a cost-effective way to deal with property and inheritance issues after a loved one has passed away.
 The probate process can be confusing, time-consuming, and costly.
 At Fennell, Briasco & Associates™, our job is to make it easier.
 With the help of a trusted legal adviser, you can save time and money by figuring out what to do in the weeks and months after a loved one has passed.

 While everyone hopes that the probate process can proceed in an orderly fashion, many families experience hiccups along the way.
 In some cases, family members might argue about who is entitled to certain property.
-In other cases, it might be difficult to value a piece of property (like antiques, jewelry, or a piece of fine art).
 To help you navigate this complex area of law, contact the team at Fennell, Briasco & Associates™ for a FREE legal consultation about probate or estate litigation.

 Our Service Area